-Legislation passed during 2012 gives relief associations authority to pay salaries from the special fund to association officers, and to the other board trustees if the salary amounts are approved by the governing body of the governmental entity responsible for paying required contributions.
-Previously, special fund salaries could be paid only to the relief association president, secretary, and treasurer.
+Relief associations have authority to pay salaries from the special fund to relief association officers, and to the other board trustees if the salary amounts are approved by the governing body of the governmental entity responsible for paying required contributions.

 Municipal approval of the salary amounts is required only for salaries paid to trustees other than the relief association officers.
 In addition, itemized expenses of the relief association officers and board trustees incurred as a result of fulfilling their duties may be paid from the special fund.